Lafangey Parindey: Soundtrack

-Critical reception
+Reception

 Lafangey Parindey received mixed reviews from critics.
 Subhash K. Jha of Indo-Asian News Service rated the film 3.5 out of 5, calling it “an inspirational tale told with as little fuss and as much feeling as cinematically possible,” and urged viewers not to miss it.
 Noyon Jyoti Parasara of AOL India gave it 3 out of 5, writing, “Expect fun and you won't be disappointed; expect goosebumps and you may be!”

 Conversely, Rajeev Masand of CNN-IBN rated the film 2 out of 5, commenting, “It’s the kind of film that keeps you waiting for something to happen, but nothing ever does.”
 Sukanya Verma of Rediff.com also rated it 2.5 out of 5, describing the film as “unapologetically superficial with a brief attention span.”
 Mayank Shekhar of Hindustan Times was more critical, rating it 1.5 out of 5 and calling it a “scatterbrained mishmash of a movie.”